okezieobi/dmv-demo/README.md

 # dmv-demo
-A vehicle permits and license and drivers license registration demo application
+A vehicle permits and drivers license registration demo application